etrommer/ultramote/website/content/_index.md

 title = "List of blog posts"
 sort_by = "weight"
 +++
-Ultramote is a long-distance camera shutter release system.
-Ultramote uses LoRa long-distance radio communication to achieve distances of up to several kilometers - well above the range of commercially-available 2.4GHz shutter release systems.
-Ultramote lets you put your camera in places where you _really_ don't want to be and allows you to capture shots from a safe distance.
+Ultramote is a long-distance remote trigger system.
+It is built for photography first, but easily supports all kinds of equipment.
+Ultramote uses LoRa long-distance radio communication to achieve distances of hunreds of meters, even in urban environments - well above the range of commercially-available 2.4GHz triggering systems.
+Ultramote lets you put a camera in places where you _really_ don't want to be and allows you to capture shots from a safe distance.

 # Hardware
 ## Interface